RightCrowd/keycloak-realm-operator/readme.md

 ## Realm
 The operator can be used to create and manage Keycloak realms.
-To accomplish this, the `ManagedKeycloakRealm` custom resource is used.
+To accomplish this, the `KeycloakRealm` custom resource is used.

 ### Fields
 #### realmId (required)